-Maharshi Valmiki Tribal Residential School Building Inaugurated at Nagarahole
+Maharshi Valmiki tribal residential school building inaugurated at Nagarahole

 Live

-Madikeri: The renovated building of the Maharshi Valmiki Tribal Residential School at Nagarahole, constructed at a cost of ₹1.8 crore, was inaugurated...
+The renovated building of the Maharshi Valmiki Tribal Residential School at Nagarahole, constructed at a cost of ₹1.8 crore, was inaugurated on Friday...

 After the inauguration, Minister Boseraju interacted with the students and enquired about their learning environment, food quality, and facilities.
 He asked whether they were receiving eggs, bananas, and “chikki” as per the weekly menu.
 When students replied that they had rice, sambar, and ragi balls for lunch, he further inquired about the type of sambar served.
 The students responded it was made of gram and vegetables, following which the minister advised them to study well and make the best use of government facilities.